mortenskoett/itu-devops-group-noname/report/chapters/201_design_and_architecture.md

 The layered architecture makes the overall application and interaction between the modules straight ahead to understand, however the layered architecture is not necessarily the most efficient as the requests have to pass through several layers when being processed.

 #### Handling of a http request
 The `server` is the entry point into the application.
-It starts up the services that listen on specific ports as well as query the database to make sure there is a connection.
+It starts up the services that listen on specific ports and it queries the database to make sure there is a connection.
 Whenever a request arrives, e.g. at an endpoint in the `Api` or through the `WebUI`, the request traverses down into the application logic until it reaches the `Controller` layer.
 This layer handles the business-logic, which in this application amounts to handling HTTP requests and responses.

 In the `Controller` the request is dismantled and only data needed to process the request further continues down into the `Repository` layer, which query the database through the `ORM` objects and make sure the correct data or perhaps appropriate errors are returned.
 When control once again returns to the `Controller`, depending on the returned data, it makes sure that an appropriate HTTP response is created and returned to the initial sender of request.